maurei/ngx-api-orm/guides/model-usage.md

 This guide works through the basics of defining your models.
 We will consider an example of three models: `Employee`, `Task` and `Team`.
 Each `Employee` belongs to one `Team`, and an `Employee` may have multiple `Task`s.

- You probably also will need to check the [default API format](/additional-documentation/default-api-format.html) that is assumed for these examples.
+ You probably also will need to check the [default API format](/additional-documentation/default-api-format-examples.html) that is assumed for these examples.

 ## Declaring models
 ### Standard declarations
 The most straight forward way to implement the three models is as below.
-This example works for [this default response example](/additional-documentation/default-api-format.html).
 ```ts
 @ResourceModel()
 export class Employee extends Resource {